-Review: Seattle Symphony and music director Thomas Dausgaard triumph in first concert of new era
+Review: Seattle Symphony and music director Thomas Dausgaard triumph in opening-night concert of new era

 The Seattle Symphony’s annual opening-night concert is always a special occasion, but Saturday evening’s opener was particularly significant: the inaugural concert of the Thomas Dausgaard era.
 The dynamic and affable Danish maestro, who has succeeded Ludovic Morlot as the orchestra’s music director, commanded the rapt attention of both the musicians and the audience in a program launched by a high-powered “Star-Spangled Banner” (with plenty of audience participation).

-The program itself began and ended with short pieces by Danish composers: Carl Nielsen’s festive “Maskarade” Overture and Hans Christian Lumbye’s lively “Champagne Galop.”
+The program itself began and ended with short pieces by Danish composers: Carl Nielsen’s festive “Maskarade” overture and Hans Christian Lumbye’s lively “Champagne Galop.”
 In between came two works on a grander scale: Rachmaninov’s Piano Concerto No. 4 (with soloist Daniil Trifonov), and Richard Strauss’ mighty orchestral tone poem “Also Sprach Zarathustra.”

 Trifonov, who has won several of the piano world’s biggest prizes (including the Rubinstein and Tchaikovsky competitions), was recently accorded Musical America’s 2019 Artist of the Year award, and was called “the most astounding young pianist of our age” by The Times of London.
 In Seattle, he fully justified those accolades.
 The Rachmaninov Fourth is not an easy sell; it’s the Second and the Third that thrill more audiences, with their straightforward romanticism and soaring melodies.
 Trifonov’s performance of the Fourth was a real mind-changer: subtle, fluid, brilliantly executed and technically stunning, while Dausgaard leaned toward the keyboard to support and respond to every nuance.
 No soloist could ask for a more attentive conductor.